 What About Timers and Scales?

-If you order a pour-over coffee at a nice coffee shop or watch a coffee-making competition, you’ll see the baristas using timers and scales.
+If you ask for a pour-over coffee at a nice coffee shop or watch a coffee-making competition, you’ll see the baristas using timers and scales.
 They’re professional tools that help make sure the coffee-to-water ratio and brewing process are just right.
 But if you’re brewing for yourself at home, you may not need that level of precision.
 It’s up to you!

 More about pour-over brewing: